fm9030133/fm9030133.github.io/README.md

 # Bioelectricity
 Living tissue realiably self-assemble into complex structures.
 Key goal-states of this massively parallel behavior are encoded by intercellular communication as patterned gradients of charge carriers.
 Growing understanding of this phenomenon is yielding an emerging layer of control to guide large-scale development of animals.
 I'm developing my expertise in this domain by reading and discussing academic publications and experimenting with computational simulations used in such resarch.
-I'm learning to use BETSE (BioElectric Tissue Simulation Engine), a Python-based ["simulator for 2D computational multiphysics problems in the life sciences – including electrodiffusion, electro-osmosis, galvanotaxis, voltage-gated ion channels, gene regulatory networks, and biochemical reaction networks /(e.g., metabolism/)."] (https://github.com/betsee/betse)
+I'm learning to use BETSE (BioElectric Tissue Simulation Engine), a Python-based ["simulator for 2D computational multiphysics problems in the life sciences – including electrodiffusion, electro-osmosis, galvanotaxis, voltage-gated ion channels, gene regulatory networks, and biochemical reaction networks \(e.g., metabolism\)."] (https://github.com/betsee/betse)

 # Process Visualization
 Along with subject matter knowledge I am also refining key upstream skills such as planning and communication of complex processes.
 I use ["Mermaid, the JavaScript based diagramming and charting tool"](https://mermaid.js.org/) to create insightful process maps for projects.
-Below is process map of a recent college programming assignment.
+Below is the [process map for a recent college programming assignment.](flow.md)

 ```mermaid
 ---